HIV Treatment

 Key Points

-- Treatment adherence includes starting HIV treatment, keeping all medical appointments, and taking HIV medicines every day and exactly as prescribed (also called medication adherence).
+• Treatment adherence includes starting HIV treatment, keeping all medical appointments, and taking HIV medicines exactly as prescribed.
 For people with HIV, treatment adherence is key to staying healthy.

-- Because HIV requires lifelong treatment, it is important for people with HIV to regularly visit their health care provider.
+• Because HIV requires lifelong treatment, people with HIV should regularly visit their health care provider.
 Ongoing medical care includes monitoring to make sure a person's HIV treatment regimen is keeping the virus under control.

 What is HIV treatment adherence?